QuantumCorrosion/QuantumCorrosion-website/content/post/2018-05-corrosion-notes.md

 while the one with the more positive potential will proceed in the reducing direction (mnemonic: PR).

+### Pourbaix Diagrams
-Pourbaix diagrams are phase diagrams displaying the most stable species as a function of electrode potential ($\mu\_{e}=-FE$) and pH.
+These are phase diagrams displaying the most stable species as a function of electrode potential ($\mu\_{e}=-FE$) and pH.
 The phase boundary lines are derived from the equation of chemical equilibrium.
 For example, for the equilibrium $Mg^{++}+2H^{+}+4e^{-}\rightleftharpoons MgH\_{2}$ we have